ISUgenomics/bioinformatics-workbook/Appendix/GNUparallel/GNU_parallel_examples.md

 sys     0m11.623s
 ```

 As you can see this sped up the gziping command by a factor of 2.3.
+This may vary depending on the number of cpus you have and their speed.

 Here is how you can unzip all the files in parallel It takes about the same amount of time.
 ```